GerritCodeReview/plugins_events-kafka/README.md

 Events can be anything, from the traditional stream events to the Gerrit metrics.

-This plugin requires Gerrit 2.13 or laster.
+This plugin requires Gerrit 2.13 or later.

 Environments
 ---------------------